Matthew Madonna: Acting boss

-On October 1, 2009 Madonna was indicted along with Joseph DiNapoli and 27 others in a large racketeering scheme.
+On October 1, 2009, Madonna was indicted along with Joseph DiNapoli and 27 others in a large racketeering scheme.
 The indictment stated that Madonna was a key player in a vast operation that grossed approximately $400 million from illegal gambling, loansharking, gun trafficking and extortion.
 A second part of the indictment charged that Madonna and other Lucchese mobsters ran a bribery scheme among New York City building inspectors.
 On June 28, 2010, Madonna and the other defendants pleaded not guilty to all charges.
 Madonna was granted bail while the trial was delayed.
 In 2013, Madonna along with John Castellucci performed a secret initiation ceremony for John Pennisi in a basement of a Staten Island home.

 On June 17, 2015, Madonna agreed to plead guilty to the 2007 racketeering indictment, and was sentenced to five years in prison on September 30.

-Before his release date, Madonna and 18 others were charged on May 31, 2017, with a wide range of racketeering activities, including ordering the November 15, 2013 murder of East Harlem Purple Gang leader Michael Meldish.
+Before his release date, Madonna and 18 others were charged on May 31, 2017, with a wide range of racketeering activities, including ordering the November 15, 2013, murder of East Harlem Purple Gang leader Michael Meldish.

 During the May 2019, testimony of government witness John Pennisi, it was revealed that in 2017, imprisoned-for-life boss Vic Amuso sent a letter to underboss Steven Crea which stated that Michael DeSantis would take over as acting boss replacing Bronx-based Madonna.
-If Amuso's orders where not followed he approved of murdering a number of Bronx faction members.
-DeSantis took over as acting boss after Madonna and Crea both stepped down and agreed to Amuso's orders.
+Madonna and Crea both stepped down and agreed to Amuso's orders.

 On November 15, 2019, Madonna, Crea, Christopher Londonio and Terrence Caldwell were convicted in White Plains federal court of executing the murder of Michael Meldish.
 On July 27, 2020, Madonna was sentenced to life in prison for the Meldish murder, along with Londonio and Caldwell.
+Madonna is incarcerated at the United States Penitentiary, McCreary, Kentucky.